 Maryrose Cuskelly is a writer of fiction and non-fiction.

-She is the best-selling author of The Cane (Allen & Uwin 2022), shortlisted for best debut in the 2023 Davitt Awards.
+She is the author of The Campers (Allen & Unwin 2025) and of The Cane (Allen & Uwin 2022), which was a bestseller and shortlisted for best debut in the 2023 Davitt Awards.

 In 2019, her book Wedderburn: A True Tale of Blood and Dust (Allen & Unwin, 2018), was longlisted for Best Debut and Best True Crime in the 2019 Davitt Awards.